-Frederick County adopted its first Bikeways and Trails Plan in December 1999, which addresses both on-street bicycle facilities and off-street trails.
-This plan proposes a county wide network of 334 miles of on-street bikeways and 174 miles of off-street trails.
+Frederick County adopted its first Bikeways and Trails Plan in December 1999, and updated the plan in July, 2018, which addresses both on-street bicycle facilities and off-street trails.
+This plan proposes a county wide network of on-street bikeways and off-street trails.

 City of Frederick